OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

    So now please install additionally needed compatible modules for OXID eShop 7 if necessary.

 .. important:: The default class extension chains are depending on the order in which composer installed those modules.
-In case you need a customized order for class extensions, you can use you customized class chains from :file:`<shop-id>.yaml` file that you have backed up in step 1 as an example.
+In case you need a customized order for class extensions, you can use your customized class chains from :file:`<shop-id>.yaml` file that you have backed up in step 1 as an example.

 In case you would like to reuse modules settings from the :file:`<shop-id>.yaml` file that you have backed up in step 1, please refer to
 :ref:`Configuring modules via providing configuration files<configuring_module_via_configuration_files-20190829>`.